isomerpages/isomerpages-boa/resources/news/_posts/2023-4-03-post-boa-ppe2023-application.md

 * Date of remittance
 * Amount

-(6) All applications must reach BOA by **11 May 2023**.
+(6) All applications must reach BOA by **6pm on 11 May 2023**.
 Incomplete applications will not be accepted.

 (7) **Use of E-signatures**<br/>
 For the purpose of the application for examination, the Advisor, Supervisor, Employer and Character Referees can sign the following documents electronically: <br/>